-Outcomes of other flagship activities in 2016/17 included:
+Outcomes of other flagship activities in 2017/18 included:

-- i) Activity: Agree a Devolution Deal that secures more Council control over services that residents value by March 2017. - Outcome: The lead authorities in the 3SC partnership have agreed a "pause" pending the clarification of Government priorities. - ii) Activity: Secure at least 40 additional affordable homes and bring at least 40 empty properties back into use by March 2017. - Outcome: Amber: Due to delays in construction of two of the developments it was not possible to achieve the target of 40 additional affordable homes this year and only three have been provided. - The above flagship activities were rated as red (the target is no longer achievable) and amber (the achievement of the target in the way specified) respectively. - Determining the interventions necessary to optimize the achievement of the intended outcomes. - Feedback from citizens through an annual residents' panel survey that enables consultation to ensure a high standard of customer service is delivered and that they are happy with the Council priorities and services. - Feedback from residents and businesses through the annual Community Safety Survey that feeds into the development of the Elmbridge Community and Safety Partnership plans. - Setting up of the Affordable and Social Housing Working Group reporting directly to the Cabinet. - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it. - A new Learning and Development Programme launched and developed across the Council comprising a wide range of training opportunities including new mandatory training for all staff.
+- i) Activity: Facilitate the delivery of at least 100 affordable homes and social rented homes.
+Outcome: Red: Due to delays in the construction of affordable homes the target has not been met and only 52 have been completed.
+However, the 48 dwellings delayed will all be delivered in 2018/19. - ii) Activity: Move at least 50 households off or out of the Benefit Cap through effective and targeted support.
+Outcome: Amber: 41 households were moved off the Benefit Cap compared to a target of 50.
+Overall, the number of Elmbridge households subject to the Cap has fallen significantly, with around 110 households affected now.
+Dedicated staff will work with the households impacted by the Benefit Cap. - The above flagship activities were rated as red (the target is no longer achievable) and amber (the achievement of the target in the way specified) respectively. - D. Determining the interventions necessary to optimize the achievement of the intended outcomes. - Feedback from citizens through an annual residents' panel survey that enables consultation to ensure a high standard of customer service is delivered and that they are happy with the Council priorities and services. - Feedback from residents and businesses through the annual Community Safety Survey that feeds into the development of the Elmbridge Community and Safety Partnership plans. - Overview and Scrutiny Committee has scrutinised the delivery of the Joint Waste contract, the refurbishment of car parks and the Centres for the Community.

-- An established Performance Review framework that incorporates an annual performance review for all staff. - Managers conferences launched to provide a new mechanism for the Council's senior managers to engage on a regular basis. - F. Managing risks and performance through robust internal control and strong public financial management. - The Council has a Risk Management Strategy and strategic and operational risk registers in place. - The Council's Strategic Risk Register is reviewed annually and links to the Council's top priorities and strategic objectives. - An annual Internal Audit Plan is approved by Audit and Standards committee.
+- Setting up of the Affordable and Social Housing Working Group reporting directly to the Cabinet. - Performance Management framework contains Key Performance Indicators to measure performance of services. - E. Developing the entity's capacity, including the capability of its leadership and the individuals within it. - The Learning and Development Programme embedded incorporating mandatory e-learning and comprising a wide range of training opportunities including Management training and regular Managers Conferences. - An established and further refreshed Performance Review framework that incorporates an annual performance review for all staff. - Following an external Peer Review in June 2017 an Improvement Plan recommendation saw the balance of power between operational and strategic functions reviewed to ensure these were working effectively. - F. Managing risks and performance through robust internal control and strong public financial management. - The Council has a Risk Management Strategy and strategic and operational risk registers in place, which are reviewed regularly. - The Council's Strategic Risk Register is reviewed annually and links to the Council's top priorities and strategic objectives. - An annual Internal Audit Plan is approved by Audit and Standards committee.
 An Internal Audit Annual report and regular progress reports are presented to the Audit and Standards committee.
-In 2016/17 internal audit completed nineteen audit reviews. - G. Implementing good practices in transparency, reporting, and audit, to deliver accountability. - The Audit and Standards Committee has defined roles and responsibilities and undertakes core functions in accordance with relevant CIPFA guidance. - The External Audit Annual report is submitted to the Audit and Standards Committee. - The Head of Internal Audit has direct access to the Chair of Audit and Standards Committee.
-Internal Audit completed nineteen audit reviews in 2016/17.
-This was reported to the Audit and Standards Committee in the Internal Audit Annual Report 2016/17 in June 2017.
+In 2017/18 internal audit completed 16 audit reviews. - Data Protection Act 1998 requirements adhered to for managing data.
+Corporate preparations for the introduction of the General Data Protection Regulation approved by Council.
+The Data Protection Officer appointed by full Council. - G. Implementing good practices in transparency, reporting, and audit, to deliver accountability. - The Audit and Standards Committee has defined roles and responsibilities and undertakes core functions in accordance with relevant CIPFA guidance. - The External Audit Annual report is submitted to the Audit and Standards Committee.